Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "Yes."

-"So the official policy of the Clan of Females on cross-species training with the humans is…?"
+"So the official policy of the Clan of Females on cross-species training with the humans is...?"

 "Officially, we don’t have one," Yulna said, flatly.
-"Unofficially…"
+"Unofficially..."

 Ayma chittered.
 "Unofficially, it will be fashionable to speak admiringly of Whitecrests and to talk about how strong and healthy the cubs they sire tend to be."